rand-hawk/youtube-downloader/README.md

-# YouTube Downloader v2.0
+# YouTube Downloader v2.1

-A professional YouTube video and audio downloader with a modern CustomTkinter GUI interface.
+A professional YouTube video and audio downloader with a modern CustomTkinter GUI interface, optimized for lower resolution screens.

-## 🎉 What's New in v2.0
+## 🆕 What's New in v2.1

+- **Optimized Layout**: Redesigned for 1024x768 and lower resolution displays
+- **Compact Design**: Reduced window size from 1000x900 to 950x720 pixels
+- **Space Efficient**: Tighter spacing, smaller fonts, and optimized component sizes
+- **Better Laptop Support**: Perfect for 13", 14", and 15" laptop screens
+- **Preserved Functionality**: All v2.0 features maintained with improved space utilization

+## 🎉 Core Features (v2.0 Foundation)

 - **Modern UI**: Complete redesign with CustomTkinter for a sleek, modern interface
 - **Enhanced Filenames**: Videos saved with format: `"Title [Quality] [VideoID].ext"`